bxdoan/bxdoan/README.md

 <div align="center">

-> Life s a bore if you don t challenge yourself
+> The moment you think of giving up, think of the reason why you held on so long.

-> — Yuu Nishinoya —
+> — Natsu Dragneel —

 </div>